All-on-4 Dental Implants in Long Island (Commack, NY)

 Placing the Temporary Bridge or Overdenture

 Once the incisions are closed, the temporary bridge or overdenture can be placed.
-Eventually, the patient will return to Gentle Dental in Commack, New York, to prepare for a permanent bridge or overdenture.
+Eventually, the patient will come to Gentle Dental in Commack, New York, to prepare for a permanent bridge or overdenture.

 Creating an Impression for the Permanent Bridge or Overdenture

 After implant insertion, it usually takes about six weeks for the gum to heal completely.
 At this point, Dr. Aimee Zopf will need to make an impression of the patient’s mouth.
 This impression will be used to create the patient’s permanent bridge.
 An X-ray may also be taken during this appointment.

 Exchanging the temporary prosthesis for its permanent counterpart does not require surgery.